kranzky/insoluble/folly.md

 As they continued their investigation, the Supervisor found himself in a room filled with cheese, hardware, sausages, mathematics books, and whiskey bottles.
 There was a knot tied in a symbol of sympathy, a fine private touch to the otherwise chaotic scene.

 Driven by a hearty desire to solve the mystery, the Supervisor recalled memories of his past achievements and the demand for answers.
 He had contributed to the research of compression deposits, with his published documents making a significant impact.
 In the smoky, flickering darkness, the old engine from his past seemed to come alive.
 He could almost see the fruits of his labor arriving, as if describing each discovery in detail.
 The intensity of the confrontation with the unknown unpleasant truth had risen exponentially.
 The Supervisor realized that his hedonistic and intelligent pursuits could lead to groans of despair or a breakthrough.
 He thought of the engines and artificial limbs he had once worked on, building a foundation for his career.

-"Mike confirms it, a single touch finished," said the Supervisor as he continued his investigation.
-Ha asked, "What does it mean?"
-The Supervisor answered, "It's a clue to this mystery."
-Delving deeper, he discovered a secret room hidden within the warehouse.
-An old photo was found, depicting people who supposedly were ancestors of the Supervisor.
-"An unexpected connection," he mused.
-Just then, Mike entered the room and announced, "I've got news for you."

 ---